An official website of the United States government.

 • Colorado Parks and Wildlife.

-• Motorboats and sailboats must have an ANS Stamp prior to launching in Colorado in 2019.
+• Motorboats and sailboats must have an ANS Stamp prior to launching vessels in Colorado (effective Jan 1, 2019).
 Boat owners are required to purchase the ANS Stamp and operators must retain proof of purchase (electronic or printed receipt) on his or her person, the motorboat or sailboat, when operating the vessel (C.R.S.
 33-10.5-104.5).
 Funding contributes to prevention and management of ANS in the state.
 Thank you for protecting our waters and contributing to conservation in Colorado!

 • Invasive Species Boat Stickers